uri-interop/interface/README.md

 [![PDS Skeleton](https://img.shields.io/badge/pds-skeleton-blue.svg?style=flat-square)](https://github.com/php-pds/skeleton)
 [![PDS Composer Script Names](https://img.shields.io/badge/pds-composer--script--names-blue?style=flat-square)](https://github.com/php-pds/composer-script-names)

-The Uri-Interop project publishes an interoperable set of URI interfaces for PHP 8.4+.
+The Uri-Interop project publishes a standard set of interoperable URI interfaces for PHP 8.4+.
 It reflects, refines, and reconciles the common practices identified within [several pre-existing projects][README-RESEARCH.md].

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14][] ([RFC 2119][], [RFC 8174][]).